Azure/blobxfer/docs/10-cli-usage.md

 recursively uploaded or downloaded.
 * `--remote-path` is the remote Azure path.
 This path must contain the Blob container or File share at the begining, e.g., `mycontainer/vdir`
-* `--resume-file` specifies the resume file to write to or read from.
+* `--resume-file` specifies the resume database to write to or read from.
+Resume files should be specific for a session.
 * `--timeout` is the integral timeout value in seconds to use.
 * `-h` or `--help` can be passed at every command level to receive context sensitive help.